-CDC urges proper mask fit, double masks in some cases to protect against virus variants
+Masks should fit better, or be doubled up to protect against coronavirus variants, CDC says

 But when both dummies wore double masks or knotted/tucked medical masks, the bystander’s exposure was reduced by more than 95% in both situations.

 Brooks cautioned against generalizing the numeric findings of the studies, however.
-The experiments used one type of cotton mask and one type of medical mask in a laboratory, “not with human beings,” he said.
+The experiments used one type of cotton mask and one type of medical mask in a laboratory, “not with human beings,”he said.

 Other experts expressed concern that double masking could discourage mask-wearing.